niroyb/Docs/dcos/HowTos/WhereToFindAzureExtensionLog.md

         2018/02/01 19:48:51
         root@dcos-master-28955507-0:~#

 // In this specifc case that Dmistris showed us, it's caused by the fact that dcos-setup.service failed!
-        // See below.
+See below.

         root@dcos-master-28955507-0:~# systemctl | grep spartan
         root@dcos-master-28955507-0:~# systemctl | grep dcos
-        ● dcos-setup.service                                                                                                                             loaded failed failed
+        ● dcos-setup.service
-                 Pkgpanda: Specialize DC/OS for this host.
+                 loaded failed failed, Pkgpanda: Specialize DC/OS for this host.

         root@dcos-master-28955507-0:~#